Sky localization of space-based detectors with time-delay interferometry: Introduction

-In contrast to ground-based detectors, space-based GW detectors can detect long-duration GWs and the motion of spacecrafts in space makes it hard to maintain the exact equality between the arm lengths.
-Because of the unequal arm lengths of space-based GW detectors, the laser frequency noise cannot cancel out.
-To reduce the laser frequency noise, properly chosen time shifted and linear combinations were proposed to synthesize virtual equal arm interferometric measurements \cite{Tinto:1994kg,Tinto:1999yr,Armstrong_1999}.
+The motion of spacecraft in space makes space-based GW detectors impossible to maintain the exact equality between the arm lengths.
+Because of the unequal arm lengths, the laser frequency noise cannot be cancelled out completely.
+To reduce the laser frequency noise, properly chosen time shifted and linearly combined data streams were proposed to synthesize virtual equal arm interferometric measurements \cite{Tinto:1994kg,Tinto:1999yr,Armstrong_1999}.
 This technique is known as time-delay interferometry (TDI) \cite{Tinto:1999yr,Armstrong_1999,Estabrook:2000ef,Tinto:2003vj,Vallisneri:2004bn}.
-The first-generation TDI combinations can cancel out the laser frequency noise in a static unequal-arm configuration, and the second-generation TDI further cancels the frequency noise in time-dependent arm interferometry.
-The first-generation TDI configurations were applied for space-based GW detectors such as LISA, Taiji and TianQin in \cite{Estabrook:2000ef,Tinto:2001ii, Tinto:2001ui,Hogan:2001jn,Armstrong:2001uh,Prince:2002hp,Tinto:2002de,Shaddock:2003dj,Tinto:2003uk,Nayak:2003na,Tinto:2004nz,Romano:2006rj,Zhang:2020khm}, and the applications of second-generation TDI configurations were discussed in \cite{Tinto:2003vj,Cornish:2003tz,Vallisneri:2004bn,Krolak:2004xp,Vallisneri:2005ji,Wang:2017aqq,Wang:2020fwa,RajeshNayak:2004jzp,Nayak:2005un}.
-For more discussion on TDI algorithm and its application to space-based GW detectors, please see \cite{Tinto:2004wu,Tinto:2014lxa,Tinto:2020fcc} and references therein.
+The first-generation TDI combinations can cancel out the laser frequency noise in a static unequal-arm configuration, and the second-generation TDI can cancel out the laser frequency noise in a rotating and flexing configuration with arm lengths varying linearly in time \cite{Shaddock:2003dj,Tinto:2003vj,Cornish:2003tz}.
+The first-generation TDI configurations were applied for space-based GW detectors such as LISA, Taiji and TianQin in \cite{Estabrook:2000ef,Tinto:2001ii, Tinto:2001ui,Hogan:2001jn,Armstrong:2001uh,Prince:2002hp,Tinto:2002de,Shaddock:2003dj,Tinto:2003uk,Nayak:2003na,Tinto:2004nz,Romano:2006rj,Zhang:2020khm}, and the applications of second-generation TDI configurations were discussed in \cite{Tinto:2003vj,Cornish:2003tz,Vallisneri:2004bn,Krolak:2004xp,Vallisneri:2005ji,Wang:2017aqq,Wang:2020fwa,Wang:2020pkk,RajeshNayak:2004jzp,Nayak:2005un}.
+For more discussion on TDI algorithm and its application to space-based GW detectors, please see \cite{Tinto:2004wu,Tinto:2014lxa,Tinto:2020fcc,Muratore:2020mdf} and references therein.
+Since the noises in different TDI combinations are different, we expect that the ability of sky localization with different TDI combinations will be different.
+Thus, we extend previous work to study the effect of different TDI combinations on the sky localization.